My Dog Has Diarrhea But Acts Fine - What Do I Do?

 Caring for our dogs requires a closeness which has many positives.
 We get to share their excitement, feel their love and eventually become like family.
 Unfortunately, our responsibility of care also requires us to look at their stool.
 It is not uncommon for a dog to get diarrhea at some point.
 While it may not cause serious harm, diarrhea can be discomfiting for the dog and be difficult for us to clean up.
 However, it can also be the sign of a serious illness.
 This is why it can be difficult to determine what is wrong if a dog had diarrhea, but acts fine.

-AnimalWised looks into the different causes of diarrhea and shows you what other signs you need to consider in determining how sick your dog may be.
-If ever in doubt, it is always advisable to take your dog to the veterinarian so a proper medical diagnosis can be performed.
+AnimalWised looks into the different causes of diarrhea and shows how concurrent symptoms can point to what the problem may be.
+It is always advisable to take your dog to the veterinarian so a proper medical diagnosis can be performed.

 What causes diarrhea in dogs?

-While there are many causes of diarrhea in dogs, it is important to first determine the type of diarrhea.
-If your dog has an underlying disease which causes gastrointestinal issues, then they are likely to have chronic diarrhea.
+While there are many causes, it is important to first determine the type of diarrhea in dogs.
+If your dog has an underlying disease which causes gastrointestinal issues, they are likely to have chronic diarrhea.
 Sudden diarrhea occurs when an acute problem arises.
 The latter is when a dog has some physiological problem which has diarrhea as a symptom.
+Diarrhea can be a symptom of psychological stress, as can constipation in dogs.

 Causes of acute diarrhea